nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 - The "associated struct" for enums, allowing for constructors.

-One of the big goals of this design is to find something that fits well within Rust's orthogonal design, while alleviating some of its pain points:
+One of the big goals of this design is to find something that fits well within Rust's orthogonal design.
+Today, data types like enums and structs are focused on describing data layout and letting you declare natural relationships that mesh well with the semantics of your program.
+Traits, in contrast, are used to write generic code that works across a heterogeneous range of types.
+This proposal retains that character, while alleviating some of the pain points in Rust

-- No refinement types;
+today:

-- Unable to express common fields;
+- Support for refinement types and nested enum hierarchies;
-- Unequal enum sizes can be very inefficient, but tuning is tricky and can require more indirection than necessary.
+- Support for common fields shared across variants;

-Under this proposal, we can have the memory layout of a traditional class, while retaining the "feel" of a Rust enum.
+- Unsized enums that allow for more efficient memory layout.